Skip links

 Voting mechanisms vary across different DAOs and can be tailored to specific organizational needs:

-• Direct Voting: This is where token holders vote directly on each proposal, making it the simplest and most transparent method.
+• Direct Voting: Used in GnosisDAO, this is where token holders vote directly on each proposal, making it the simplest and most transparent method.
 However, it may suffer from low voter turnout.

 • Delegated Voting: In this mechanism, token holders delegate their votes to representatives who vote on their behalf.
 This system aims to address low participation rates while maintaining the DAO’s decentralized nature.
 It resembles a liquid democracy model, balancing direct engagement with efficiency.